Edit Blog Post

 The traditional dancing and singing hypnotic

+Our first evening on Floaty McBoaty and we anchor next to some fishing vessels in a bay.
+A manta ray the size of a trampoline appears at the stern of our vessel like a ghost and does mesmerizing spins to feed on plankton attracted by our boat light.
+We all scramble to capture it on our iPhones, but it lingers for hours, so there was no need to take panic shots.
 I do a little stargazing out on the forward deck, lying flat on the weathered wood with a glass of wine.
 A swath of a million stars sparkle in the night’s sky.
-Access to the internet is extremely expensive here so I happily relinquish my self-imposed zero contact with the outside world, and chill.
+I take pictures but cannot share them.
+Access to the internet is extremely expensive here, so I happily relinquish my self-imposed zero contact with the outside world, and chill.

 Retiring to my comfortable cabin, Floaty McBoaty rocks gently next to a creaky fishing trawler, and I fall so deep asleep that I forgot I irresponsibly left my hatch wide open for the fresh night air.
 Sometime in the night, the shy Pakistani cabin boy Jhadoo frantically closes it before we are hit by a mother of a rainstorm.